What Is AI Consulting?

 For the full economic comparison of cloud AI vs. in-house vs. build, see cloud AI vs. in-house vs. build.
 The pragmatic 2026 default is buy-and-partner for speed and governance, build selectively where it is a moat.

-How to Choose an AI Consulting Firm
+How to Evaluate an AI Consulting Partner

 Choose an AI consulting firm on evidence of delivered production outcomes, data and security competence, and vendor-neutrality — not brand alone.
 Use these selection criteria: